-The geology of the seabed around Scotland is well suited for Carbon Dioxide and gas storage.
+The geology of the seabed around Scotland is well suited for storage of carbon dioxide (CO2) and other gases.

 A working CCS infrastructure will create clean, sustainable industrial opportunities in Scotland which can lead to wider benefits – such as job creation – across the country.